-VMware Cloud Disaster Recovery lets you deploy a recovery SDDC in VMware Cloud on AWS to use for recovery and testing of your DR plans.
-You can add hosts, new networks, request public IP addresses, configure NAT rules, and also delete the recovery SDDC.
+VMware Cloud DR lets you deploy a Recovery SDDC in VMware Cloud on AWS (or add an existing SDDC for recovery) to use for recovery and testing of your recovery plans and for ransomware recovery.
+You can add hosts, clusters, new networks, request public IP addresses, configure NAT rules, and also delete the recovery SDDC.

-Continuous DR plan health checks verify the integrity of a plan to ensure that any changes in the recovery operation environment do not invalidate the plan’s directives when the plan is run.
+Continuous recovery plan health checks verify the integrity of a plan to ensure that any changes in the recovery operation environment do not invalidate the plan’s directives when the plan is run.
 Health checks also ensure that the specified protection groups continue to be live on the protected site, and are replicated successfully to the target site.
 Health checks run automatically every 30 minutes for activated plans.
 Plans can go out of health if any of their conditions are not accurate due to environmental or plan configuration changes.

 Explore Our Videos

-Learn More About VMware Cloud Disaster Recovery
+Learn More About VMware Cloud DR

 - New to disaster recovery as a service?
 Visit What is disaster recovery as a service (DRaaS)?, and learn about backing up and recovering data and IT infrastructure in a cloud computing environment.

 - Explore VMware Cloud DR without having to install it using the VMware Cloud DR Hands-on Labs environment.